 Aaron Sammut graduated with a Bachelor of Commence (Honours) in Banking and Finance in 1999 from the University of Malta.
 He currently works as a Director for the Malta office of an international financial services group.
 He is married and is the father of 2 children.
 Aaron got involved with Beating Hearts Malta after the birth of his first son, now 10 years old.
 His son was born with an interrupted aortic arch as a result of being diagnosed with 22q11 Deletion Syndrome.
 He had a successful open heart surgery at 3 weeks old at Great Ormond Street Hospital.
 Aaron’s role in Beating Hearts Malta is the secretary of the AGM and social media administrator.

-Marisa Mercieca Bons graduated with a Diploma in Management in 2006 from the University of Malta.
-She currently works as an office administrator.
-She is married to Ian and mum to twins – a boy and and a girl.
-Marisa is involved in Beating Hearts Malta due to one of the twins (the girl) being born with Congenital Heart Disease.
-She has had 3 major open heart surgeries at Great Ormond Street Hospital which have all been a success.
-Marisa‘s role in Beating Hearts Malta is to help raise funds for the various initiatives the organisation undertakes.
-Together with Katrina she also offers support to parents who have children born with CHD and need to go abroad urgently for medical interventions.
+Ian Mercieca Bons graduated from the University of Leicester in 2007 with a Master in Business Administration.
+He is married to Marisa and a dad to twins – a boy and a girl.
+Ian is involved in Beating Hearts Malta as a result of one of the twins (the girl) being born with Congenital Heart Disease.
+She has had 3 major open-heart surgeries at Great Ormond Street Hospital which have all been a success.
+Ian‘s role in Beating Hearts Malta is the management of the website and to help raise funds for the various initiatives that the organisation undertakes.